-We recommend Tobii 4C as an affordable device with great performance.
+We recommend Tobii Eye Tracker 5 as an affordable device with great performance.
 EyeHarp is compatible with any device that communicates through the EyeX server.
+This includes all Tobii eye tracking consumer devices.

 Alternatively EyeHarp can be played with any other device that can control the mouse pointer.
 For example, a mouse, a head tracking device, a trackball, or a touch-pad.